Literacy isn't a one-stop shop; it's a unique journey with many twists and turns.

 We will bring young explorers on a journey through multiple universes and into dialogues with mischievous foxes and wise sequoias.
 Learners will review significant literary elements while reading favorites of fantasy.

-Non-Fiction: Animals
+Nonfiction: Animals

 This course will tap into your child’s curiosity about furry friends.
 Learners will become experts on the food chain, social behavior, and the carnivorous connection between Timer Deer and Komodo Dragons.

-Fiction: Mystery
+Fiction: Neurodiversity

-Non-Fiction: Global Issues
+Nonfiction: Global Issues

 This course will introduce children to development challenges worldwide, including girls’ education, access to clean water, and biodiversity.